ssenmosip/mosip-temp-documentation/Getting-Started.md

 In this step, we will setup jenkins and configure it.
 Configuration contains steps like creating credentials, creating pipelines using xml files present in MOSIP source code, connecting Jenkins to recently forked repository and creating webhooks.
 Lets look at these steps one by one -

 ### A. Installing Jenkins version 2.150.1
 Jenkins installation is standard(see [How to install Jenkins](//jenkins.io/doc/book/installing/)), but to use MOSIP supported build pipelines you have to install Jenkins in an Redhat 7.5 environment.
+The prerequisite for installing Jenkins is you should have java already installed and path for JAVA_HOME is also set.
 Also the following plugins have to be installed list of plugins -
 * [Github Plugin](//wiki.jenkins.io/display/JENKINS/GitHub+Plugin)
 * [Artifactory Plugin](//wiki.jenkins.io/display/JENKINS/Artifactory+Plugin)